2018 Rally Italia Sardegna

 The 2018 Rally Italia Sardegna (formally known as the Rally Italia Sardegna 2018) was a motor racing event for rally cars that was held over four days between 7 and 10 June 2018.
 It marked the fifteenth running of Rally Italia Sardegna, and was the seventh round of the 2018 FIA World Rally Championship and its support categories, the WRC-2 and WRC-3 championships.
 The event was based in Alghero in Sardinia and consisted of twenty special stages totalling 313.46 km in competitive kilometres.

 Ott Tänak and Martin Järveoja were the defending rally winners.
-Thierry Neuville and Nicolas Gilsoul were the rally winners.
-Their team, Hyundai Shell Mobis WRT, were the manufacturers' winners.
+Thierry Neuville and Nicolas Gilsoul were the rally winners, with their team, Hyundai Shell Mobis WRT as the manufacturers' winners.
 The Škoda Motorsport II crew of Jan Kopecký and Pavel Dresler won the World Rally Championship-2 category in a Škoda Fabia R5, while the crew of Jean-Baptiste Franceschi and Romain Courbon won the World Rally Championship-3.